Furbabies – Should I Get One?

 - How often are you home?

 Similar to how much time do you have.
 But perhaps more important.
-Most dogs do not like to be left alone and do not do well being left for long periods of time.
+Most furbabies don’t like to be left alone and do not do well being left for long periods of time.
 This can be combatted by having more than one pet.
 But most dogs long for their human companion when gone.
 Younger pets tend to suffer more from separation anxiety.
 So, if you are not at home an awful lot, an older dog may work.
 Most will snooze all day, until you are back from work.
 But, whether you get an old or young pooch, they cannot be left alone for long periods of time.
 You will need so spend sufficient time at home to keep your furbaby happy!
 If you are not home often, consider another pet!

 - How active are you?